 3. Kim YM, Choi JS, Hong SB, et al: Salivary gland function after sialendoscopy for treatment of chronic radioiodine-induced sialadenitis.
 Head Neck 38(1):51-8, 2016. doi: 10.1002/hed.23844

 4. Schwarz Y, Bezdjian A, Daniel SJ: Sialendoscopy in treating pediatric salivary gland disorders: a systematic review.
 Eur Arch Otorhinolaryngol 275(2):347-356, 2018. doi: 10.1007/s00405-017-4830-2

 Initial treatment is with antibiotics active against S. aureus (eg, dicloxacillin, 250 mg orally 4 times a day, a 1st-generation cephalosporin, or clindamycin), modified according to culture results.
 With the increasing prevalence of methicillin-resistant S. aureus (MRSA) especially among the elderly living in extended-care nursing facilities, vancomycin is often required.
 Chlorhexidine 0.12% mouth rinses three times a day will reduce bacterial burden in the oral cavity and will promote oral hygiene.

 Hydration, sialagogues (eg, lemon juice, hard candy, or some other substance that triggers saliva flow), warm compresses, gland massage, and good oral hygiene are also important.
 Abscesses require drainage.

 Occasionally, a superficial parotidectomy or submandibular gland excision is indicated for patients with chronic or relapsing sialadenitis.

-Mumps often causes parotid swelling (see Table: Causes of Parotid and Other Salivary Gland Enlargement).
+Mumps often causes parotid swelling (see Table: Other Causes of Parotid and Other Salivary Gland Enlargement).

 Patients with HIV infection often have parotid enlargement secondary to one or more lymphoepithelial cysts.